Croton Gorge Unique Area

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.

-Croton Gorge Unique Area features an abundance of wildlife.
-Due largely to the undisturbed forest, an abundance of mammals can be seen ranging from white tail deer and turkey to much smaller wild life, including waterfowl, rabbits and squirrels.
+Due largely to the undisturbed forest, an abundance of wildlife can be seen ranging from white tail deer and turkey to much smaller animals, including waterfowl, rabbits and squirrels.

 Croton Gorge is located between Quaker Bridge Road and the Croton River on the east side of the river in the town of Cortlandt.